Kraligan/Feature_extractor_for_Weather_classification/Readme.md

    - Accuracy
    - Confusion Matrix

-5. **(Optional) Feature Visualization**
+5. **Feature Visualization**
-   Reduce embeddings to 2D with PCA or t-SNE to visualize image clusters.
+   Reduce embeddings to 2D with PCA and t-SNE to visualize image clusters.

 ---